Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Introduction

-However, constructing $(U_s)_{s \geq 0}$ via \eqref{eq:SLprocess} requires us to sample $\x_\ast \sim \mu$ directly, which we cannot do.
-Fortunately, this can be avoided due to the following result from \cite{lipster1977statistics, montanari2023sampling}.
-If $\mu$ has finite second moment, then $(U_s)_{s \geq 0}$ is the unique solution to the SDE
+However, constructing $(U_s)_{s \geq 0}$ via \eqref{eq:SLprocess} requires sampling $\xi \sim p_{\data}$, which we cannot do.
+Fortunately, we avoid this using the observation that if $p_{\data}$ has finite second moments, then $(U_s)_{s \geq 0}$ is equivalent in law to the unique solution to the SDE